hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 Living on a handful of grain, they can convulse the world; give them only half a piece of bread, and the whole world will not be big enough to contain their energy; they are endowed with the inexhaustible vitality of a Raktabija.
-(A demon, in the *Durgâ-Saptashati*, every drop of whose blood falling on the ground produced another demon like him.)
+(A demon, in the *Durgā-Saptashati*, every drop of whose blood falling on the ground produced another demon like him.)
 And, besides, they have got the wonderful strength that comes of a pure and moral life, which is not to be found anywhere else in the world.